 There are several key points to keep in mind for the SP assay.
 The first is the selection of a proper blocker, such as Verapamil or Reserpine, for each cell line, because the "gate" location of the SP cells is determined according to the position at which a large number of SP cells disappear after the addition of the blocker.
 For the MDA-MB-231 cell line, Reserpine works well.
 However, for other cell lines, different blockers might work better.

 The second is the concentration of Hoechst 33342.
 The percentage of SP cells increased as the staining concentration of Hoechst 33342 decreased, as the representative data showed.
 This phenomenon can be explained by the dye uptake kinetics24.
-Changes in dye concentration and staining time affect enrichment of Hoechst 33342 in cells.
-Expelling of dye by SP cells through ABC transporters is an active energy-consuming transport process24.
-When the dye concentration is too high, the cells will be overstained, and more Hoechst 33342 needs to be pumped out.
-When ATP energy is exhausted, ABC transporters cannot pump the dye out of the cell continuously and the dye will accumulate in the cell, resulting in a lower proportion of SP cells until they finally disappear.
-When the concentration of Hoechst 33342 is too low, the cells are not completely stained, and the non-SP cells (which should be brightly stained) appear in dimly-stained areas.
-Therefore, proper Hoechst 33342 staining concentration is closely related to the results of SP assay.
+Changes in dye concentration affect enrichment of Hoechst 33342 in cells.
+Therefore, Hoechst 33342 staining concentration is closely related to the results of SP assay.
 Moreover, uptake and expulsion of Hoechst 33342 vary between cell types.
 Thus, proper concentrations of Hoechst 33342 need to be explored for different cell lines before the SP analysis.

 The third is a good coefficient of variation (CV) of the flow cytometer, which is also critical for the SP analysis25.
 UV laser power is an important criteria for better CVs12.
 This protocol uses a commercial flow cytometer (see Table of Materials) to perform the SP assay.
 In this cuvette-flow-cell instrument, we used the UV laser with a power of 15 mW to get the best CVs.
 In general, a relatively high UV laser power provides the optimal CVs.
 For example, 50–100 mW provide the optimal Hoechst signal on jet-in-air instruments12.
 Some lasers provide lower UV power, which can reduce CVs.
 In these cases, good laser alignment is critical.